fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Batch/v1.1.4/Get-AzureBatchJobSchedule.md

 ```

 ## DESCRIPTION
-The **Get-AzureBatchJobSchedule** cmdlet gets azure_2 Batch job schedules for the Batch account specified by the *BatchContext* parameter.
+The **Get-AzureBatchJobSchedule** cmdlet gets Azure Batch job schedules for the Batch account specified by the *BatchContext* parameter.
 Specify an ID to get a single job schedule.
 Specify the *Filter* parameter to get the job schedules that match an Open Data Protocol (OData) filter.